-Sample configuration for NGINX and uWSGI, Sample configuration for Apache, Sample configuration for Apache and Gunicorn, Compressing client assets, How to deploy Django, How to deploy static files
+Sample configuration for NGINX and uWSGI, Sample configuration for Apache, Sample configuration for Apache and Gunicorn, Compressing client assets, Deploying Django, Deploying static files

 Content security policy

 The default Weblate configuration enables weblate.middleware.SecurityMiddleware middleware which sets security related HTTP headers like Content-Security-Policy or X-XSS-Protection.
 These are by default set up to work with Weblate and its configuration, but this might need customization for your environment.